JishengChen/eSportsmanship-manifesto/README.md

 Result page:https://editor.p5js.org/jchen56@sva.edu/full/B1k51BXgE

+I really appreciate your help and your efforts for this class.
+Thank you Joey!

 ## Project Procedure
 ### 1. Gathering data
 I use questionaires made by Google form to gather data from the community.
 This should be done before this project but since I didnot have the chance to work with a community I have access to, I decieded to do a demo with my own understanding of what eSportsmanship to immitate that process.